WDI-SEA/react-development-course-materials/Instructor-Guide.md

 - [Appendix: Materials and Resources](#appendix-materials-and-resources)
 - [Notes for Teaching This Course](python-specific-course.md)
 - [Instructions on Slide Delivery](presenting-and-creating-materials)
-- Note: All of the decks or this course can be found [here](https://nagale.com/ga-python/).
-Markdown files will be available September 7.

 ## About This Guide